-You’ve found the most in-depth random fun facts on the entire internet, congratulations!
+You’ve found the most in-depth random fun facts on the entire internet!

 So pull up a chair, get comfortable – maybe with a hot chocolate or coffee, and enjoy this awesome list of the top one hundred most random, interesting and fun facts.

-Don’t forget to click the next page button at the bottom for more interesting facts.
+Don’t forget to click the next page button at the bottom for more random facts.

 Banging your head against a wall for one hour burns 150 calories.